alshedivat/al-folio/_news/announcement_2.md

 ---
 layout: post
-title: A long announcement with details
 date: 2021-06-02 16:11:00-0400
 inline: false
 ---

-06/2021: Our paper [Understanding Entropic Regularization in GANs](https://ieeexplore.ieee.org/abstract/document/9517791) has been accepted by [ISIT 2021](https://2021.ieee-isit.org/)
+Our paper [Understanding Entropic Regularization in GANs](https://ieeexplore.ieee.org/abstract/document/9517791) has been accepted by [ISIT 2021](https://2021.ieee-isit.org/)

 <!---
+title: A long announcement with details

 Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.

 ***